Reed Coverdale | How Can America Become Free Again? | OAP #32

 I want to see more of those types of things being done and trying to actually appeal to the public that we're trying to convert to libertarianism, you know, try to be funny.

-We need young, energetic, exciting uh zeitgeists who know what the people want to see and what they want to hear.
+We need young, energetic, exciting zeitgeists who know what the people want to see and what they want to hear.

 And it's like an annual thing, right?

-Yeah, and um oh dude, it would be so awesome.
+And, oh, dude, it would be so awesome.

 Yeah, yeah.

-So yeah, so the whole thing is like this its own currency, sort of like Galt's Gulch was, but you could oh dude, it could be so cool, and it would be so easy to raise the money to do it.
+So the whole thing is like this, its own currency, sort of like Galt's Gulch was, but you could, oh, dude, it could be so cool.

-So So the Libertarian Party is sort of in like a desperate vulnerable place right now, right?
+So, so the Libertarian Party is sort of in like a desperate, vulnerable place right now, right?

 With there's a lot of internal turmoil that's happened, but there's a lot of good things that are happening too.